 The Alumni Association Board of Directors is comprised of representatives from the Alumni Association who are elected to serve a three-year term and may be re-elected to a second term.
 In addition, at-large members may be elected whose geographic location prevents them from attending meetings but who are interested in promoting the college in their area.
 Each board member is assigned to one of five committees as outlined in the Alumni Association By-Laws.
 Interested in serving on the Alumni Association Board of Directors?
 Contact the Alumni Office for more information.

-Antonio Quarterman ’08 - Vice President
+Antonio Quarterman ’08 - President

 Deborah Ajak Mogle ’75

-Debbie graduated from Thiel with a B.A. in Psychology and Teaching Certificate in Elementary Education.
-While a student, she served as the Zeta Tau Alpha Sorority president, a staff writer for The Thielensian, a student guide for the admissions office and held a campus job working in the library.
-She was also involved in the Panhellenic Council, Forensics and their honorary society, student government and intramural sports.
-She is a former teacher for the Diocese of Erie where she taught fourth grade at Sacred Heart School in Sharon, PA.
-Debbie then went on to own and operate 2 Hallmark card and gift shops named Lynn's Hallmark Shop located in New Castle, PA.
-She won many honors from the Hallmark Corporation for retailing and was selected to have an ornament artist appear who traveled from Kansas City, Mo. to the Towne Mall store to sign Christmas ornaments for her customers.
-Debbie is married to David B. Mogle '71 and they are the proud parents of one son, David B. II.
-She has always remained active at Thiel College attending as many activities possible and resides in Hermitage, Pa.
+Debbie graduated from Thiel College with a degree in psychology and teaching certificate in elementary education.
+While a student, she served as the Zeta Tau Alpha sorority president, a staff writer for The Thielensian, a student guide for the admissions office and held a campus job working in the library.
+She was also involved in the Panhellenic Council, forensics and their honorary society, student government, and intramural sports.
+She is a former teacher for the Diocese of Erie.
+She taught fourth grade at Sacred Heart School in Sharon, Pa.
+Debbie then went on to own and operate two Hallmark card and gift shops named Lynn's Hallmark Shop located in New Castle, Pa.
+She received many honors from the Hallmark Corporation for retail.
+Her store was selected to have an ornament artist travel from Kansas City, Mo. to the Towne Mall store to sign Christmas ornaments for her customers.
+Debbie is married to David B. Mogle '71, and they are the proud parents of one son, David B. II.
+She has remained active at Thiel College, attending as many activities possible.
+She resides in Hermitage, Pa.

 Michael A. Allen ’90

-Michael graduated from Thiel with a B.A. in Communications.
-Upon graduation, he worked at WSEE-TV35 in Erie, Pa as an editor/cameraman before leaving for Washington, DC to work for BET (Black Entertainment Television).
+Michael graduated from Thiel with a degree in communication.
+Upon graduation, he worked at WSEE-TV35 in Erie, Pa. as an editor/cameraman before leaving for Washington, D.C. to work for BET.
 While at BET, Michael won an NAACP Image Award for working on a network special for the “Teen Summit” series.
-He also owns Ovie Entertainment Group, LLC and has worked with many networks/facilities as an editor /producer including: America’s Most Wanted (Fox), Discovery Channel, the University of Maryland, and The Congressional Black Caucus.
-Michael is employed at ABC in the Washington, DC bureau and has worked as an editor for various shows including “World News with Diane Sawyer”, “Nightline” and “Good Morning America” where he earned two Emmy’s as a part of the production team.
-Currently, he is the Senior Video Editor for “This Week with George Stephanopoulos” at ABC.
+He also owns Ovie Entertainment Group, LLC, and has worked with many networks/facilities as an editor and producer, including: America’s Most Wanted (Fox), Discovery Channel, the University of Maryland and The Congressional Black Caucus.
+Michael is employed at ABC in the Washington, D.C. bureau and has worked as an editor for various shows including “World News with Diane Sawyer,” “Nightline” and “Good Morning America,” where he earned two Emmys as a part of the production team.
+Currently, he is the senior video editor for “This Week with George Stephanopoulos” at ABC.

-Maggie A. Giel ’09
+Maggie A. Giel-Bovaird ’09